sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Historical Context

-The Canadian government’s rationale for procuring 3rd party software solutions and support has historically been based on reducing risk and cost for taxpayers.
+The Canadian government's rationale for procuring 3rd party software solutions and support has historically been based on reducing risk and cost for taxpayers.

 However many recent large IT software procurements by the GC have proven that offloading risk to a third party is a fallacy and that the predicted cost savings to taxpayers have not materialized.
 Part of this problem is with the procurement process.
-With the abillity to increase the value of a contract by up to 50% without retendering, contractors can submit “suicide bids” that they know are much too low.
+With the ability to increase the value of a contract by up to 50% without tendering again, contractors can submit “suicide bids” that they know are much too low.
 This makes the contracted option initially on paper look better when compared with the costs to developing in house.

 Time and again we have seen costs balloon on IT contracts.